mascarpone69/Weather-App/README.md

 # Weather-App

-A simple web application to display the current weather in any cityyy..
+A simple web application to display the current weather in any city.

 **Features:**
 - Temperature in Celsius